codeamazone/miu-app/README.md

 ## Update View

-Via the update view you can edit the information on your selected idea.
+Via the update view you can edit the details of your selected idea.
 ![screenshot](static/img/screenshot_update.png)

 ## How to use locally on your computer